 Make sure you’re able to remove stones from where you find them.
 Removing stones from National and state parks isn’t okay.
 Removing rocks from waterways can also be against the rules.
 It is illegal to take rocks from railroad tracks.

 If you live in an area that it’s hard to find rocks, head over to your nearest home improvement center, landscape supply store and garden centers to purchase some.
-On Amazon, you can get free shipping for a 20 pound bag of 3-5″ rocks.
+Amazon has a 30 pound bag of 3-5″ rocks.
 You can find them here.

 3) Sand.
 If there is any light bumps or grit on your rock, you can sand using 150 grit sandpaper.
 You can find it here.